Alejandro Alagón Cano

 Alejandro Alagón Cano is a Mexican doctor, researcher, professor and academic.
-He was an active researcher during the development process of the world's first scorpion antivenom named Alacramyn.
-This antivenom was approved by the United States Food and Drug Administration (FDA) in 2011, and is marketed under the name Anascorp.
+He was an active researcher during the development process of the scorpion antivenom Alacramyn and the pit viper antivenom Antivipmyn, both manufactured by Instituto Bioclon in Mexico.
+These products were later approved for commercial distribution by the United States Food and Drug Administration (FDA) in 2011 and 2015 and are marketed under the names Anascorp and Anavip, respectively.